How To Choose a Pest Control Company

 Reviews and Recommendations

-You can read reviews and recommendations on social media or local review sites, verify a company's Better Business Bureau (BBB) rating, or check its licensure status through the Georgia licensing board.
+You can browse reviews and recommendations on social media or local review sites, look up a company's rating on the Better Business Bureau (BBB), or check the status of its license through the Georgia licensing board.

 Cost of Services and Guarantees

-Things like the size of your house, the type of pest being treated, your location, and other factors can all affect the price of pest control.
+The cost of pest control can vary based on things like your location, the size of your house, the type of pest being treated, and other factors.

 Safety and Treatment Methods